khoidm2004/khoidm2004/README.md

 # Hi👋
 **`Junior Software Engineer`**

-I am Khoi Do, an ambitious student from Vietnam currently residing in Finland.
+I am Khoi Do, an ambitious student from Vietnam currently residing in Finland

-- 🌱 I’m currently pursuing Bachelor's Degree in Industrial Information Technology and working as a Project Coordinator at [@LAB UAS](https://lab.fi/en)
+- 🌱 Bachelor’s student in Industrial Information Technology & Project Coordinator at [@LAB UAS](https://lab.fi/en)
 - 🎯 Targets: Eager to Learn and Contribute

 ---